-Available-for-sale investment represents the remaining part of the Company's investment in the shares capital of Palestine Power Generating Company (PPGC) in the amount of U.S. \$ 750,000.
+Available-for-sale investment represents the Company's investment in the shares capital of Palestine Power Generating Company (PPGC) in the amount of U.S. \$ 1,000,000 (2016: U.S. \$ 750,000).
 Available-for-sale investments are stated at cost when their fair value cannot be reliably determined due to the unpredictable nature of future cash flows.
 The Company's management believes that the fair value of such investment is not materially different from its carrying amount.